-B. Application Filing, Processing, and Review
+C. Application Filing, Processing, and Review for Major Home Occupations

 - 1. An application for a home occupation permit shall be filed in compliance with Chapter 11-6.4 (Zoning Clearances) - 2.
 Following receipt of a completed application, the Director or their designee shall determine that the proposed home occupation is allowed as a matter of right by this Code and conforms to all the applicable standards listed in subsection C below, a Zone Clearance may be issued. - 3.
-The Director shall, within thirty (30) days, make a determination to approve or deny a home occupation permit that would be operated. - 4.
-A Zoning Clearance to conduct a home occupation at a particular address is not transferable from one party to another, nor may the type of business be modified.
+The Director shall, within thirty (30) days, make a determination to approve or deny a home occupation permit that would be operated.

+- 4. A Zoning Clearance to conduct a home occupation at a particular address is not transferable from one party to another, nor may the type of business be modified.
 A new Zoning Clearance shall be obtained for each new home occupation. - 5.
 Appeals shall be subject to section 11-7-8 (Appeals). - 6.
-A home occupation permit fee, in compliance with the City's Fee Schedule, shall be collected when the application for a home occupation permit is submitted to the Planning Division.
+A home occupation permit fee, in compliance with the City's Fee Schedule, shall be collected when the application for a Major Home Occupation permit is submitted to the Planning Division.

-C. Home Occupation Operating Standards
+D. Major Home Occupation Operating Standards